Temperature Dependence of the Momentum-Resolved Static Spin Susceptibility in a Mott-Proximate Cuprate Model: Introduction

 This paper is structured as follows.
-Section 2 explains a tight-binding dispersion relation.
+Section 2 explains the theoretical model and tight-binding dispersion used in this study.
 Section 3 introduces susceptibility formalism.
 Section 4 presents the results of the calculations and validations.
-Section 5 notes our related work.
-The discussions and conclusions are in Section 6 and Section 7, respectively.
-Appendix~A describes the calculation of the $\mathbf{k}$-dependent self-energy and outlines the concept of the cluster DMFT.
-Appendix~B shows the derivation of the Lindhard form from the linear-response theory.
-Throughout this paper, $\mathbf{q}$ (scattering vector), $\omega$ (frequency), $T$ (temperature), and $\Delta$ (the value of the pseudogap at antinodes in $\mathrm{eV}$) are the arguments of $\chi_{zz}(\mathbf{q},\omega;\,T )$ for $\Delta>0$.
-Critical and susceptibility onset temperatures are denoted as $T_c$ and $T^\ast$.
-“Eq.”/“Eqs.” are denoted for Equation(s) and “Fig.”/“Figs.” for Figure(s). }
+The discussions and conclusions are in Section 5 and Section 6, respectively.
+Appendix~A notes our related work.
+Appendix~B describes the calculation of the $\mathbf{k}$-dependent self-energy and outlines the concept of the cluster DMFT.
+Appendix~C shows the derivation of the Lindhard form from the linear-response theory.